 Nutritional supplements can assist with normalising ovulation and eliminating the problem at the source.

 Vitamin A – Topically applied assists acne as it acts on the invisible microcomedo.
 Supplementation may also assist with repair and maintaining skin tissue by reinforcing the mucous membranes that protect against viruses and bacteria.
 It also decreases the production of sebum which can clog pores.
+Found in our Vital A Elixir.

 Vitamin B3 (Niacinamide) – May assist with antimicrobials both topically and as a supplement.
+Found in our Vital B Elixir.

 Zinc Salts – Assist with wound healing and repairing damaged skin.
 Controls hormones and oil production, also has anti-inflammatory and antibacterial activity.
 Recommended dosage – 30 mg/day of zinc gluconate.

 Vitamin C – An important antioxidant that protects against free radical damage and is instrumental in the production of collagen and wound healing.
 All of our products that contain kakadu plum contain vitamin C, as it's one of nature's highest sources of this wonderful antioxidant.
+We also have a potent vitamin C serum containing Magnesium Ascorbyl Phosphate (MAP), our Vital C Elixir.

 Oral supplementation in the form of Selenium – Low levels of glutathione peroxide (a selenium dependent enzyme) may contribute to increased sebaceous activity.
 Recommended dosage: 400mcg daily combined with vitamin E.